This post may contain affiliate links. But hey! I only promote brands and products that I really trust and love.

 This is a self-care book every young adult should have on their shelf.
 Luckily, not all of us have manic depression, OCD, or full blown, crippling panic attacks.
 But many of us struggle with tough days and short-term depressive episodes.
-It’s All In Your Head deals with all manner of mental health issues and struggles that many young people experience either regularly, or from time to time.
-What’s wonderful about this book is that author Rae Earle tells the reader that it’s OK, and that most of us have experienced it, along with some sound advice on how to feel better and get better.
+It’s All In Your Head deals with all manner of mental health issues and struggles that young people experience regularly, or from time to time.
+What’s wonderful about this book is that author Rae Earle tells the reader that it’s OK, most of us have experienced it.
+There is also some sound advice on how to feel better and get better.
 An excellent plain speaking self help guide for young people with some great illustrations.

 Buy on Amazon.com